JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 To allow computations with arbitrary-precision integers and floating point numbers, Julia wraps the `GNU Multiple Precision Arithmetic Library (GMP) <https://gmplib.org>`_ and the `GNU MPFR Library <http://www.mpfr.org>`_, respectively.
-The `BigInt` and `BigFloat` types are available in Julia for arbitrary precision integer and floating point numbers respectively.
+The :class:`BigInt` and :class:`BigFloat` types are available in Julia for arbitrary precision integer and floating point numbers respectively.

-Constructors exist to create these types from primitive numerical types, or from ``String``.
+Constructors exist to create these types from primitive numerical types, or from :class:`String`.
 Once created, they participate in arithmetic with all other numeric types thanks to Julia's :ref:`type promotion and conversion mechanism <man-conversion-and-promotion>`. :